 Many patients tell me they "feel invisible" after a certain age.
 I believe we have the tools, technology and anatomical understanding to allow some measure of control of the ageing process using non surgical means.

 I concentrate on two aspects of facial rejuvenation: anti wrinkle treatments and dermal filling.
-These are safe procedures which are performed by myself at The Town Medical Centre and do not involve plastic surgery or the attendance of an anaesthetist.
+These are safe procedures which are performed by myself at Art De Dente and do not involve plastic surgery or the attendance of an anaesthetist.

 I find young patients are often seeking beautification like lip enhancement or are keen to prevent a family pattern of ageing like early forehead lines.
-My more mature patients are concerned with harsh lines , sagging down turned mouth corners or thinning lips all of which can make them look angry or sad.
-Emotions they may be far from actually feeling.
+My more mature patients are concerned with harsh lines, wrinkles, jowls and sagging skin, down turned mouth corners or thinning lips- features which can make us look angry, tired or sad.
+Emotions we may be far from actually feeling.
+And none of us like to look “saggy”!
 It's not about looking perfect or looking decades younger, it's about looking more pleasant and approachable.
 Restoration of key areas can make a significant difference to how one feels and how one is perceived by society.